matthew-brett/teaching/floating_point.rst

     >>> Float(biggest_s_32)
     1.99999988079071

-With 1 bit for the sign, and 23 bits for the sigificand, there are 8 bits remaining for the exponent.
+With 1 bit for the sign, and 23 bits for the significand, there are 8 bits remaining for the exponent.

 The exponent is not stored as a standard signed integer.
 An exponent of all 0s